GatorShan/Tragopogon-Inflorescence-RNA-seq-Analysis/Filter_orthologs/README.md

 ## 3. Filter SAM files by bed files
 "In the previous step, we wanted to align to the entire transcriptome to prevent reads from mapping greedily to spurious locations in the transcriptome.
 Here, we isolate reads that map within our Common Orthologous REgions (COREs) so that we can make comparisons between reference mappings." -- Lucas

-### 3.1 Filter CORE_bed files to inlcude those only inlcuded in shared orthologs
+### 3.1 Filter CORE_bed files to inlcude those only included in shared orthologs
 `Shared_reciprocated_blast_hits_SingleCopyOrthogroups_parser_FullDescription_filtered_2.0.txt` was used for downstream analysis.
 There are 11,863 shared orthologous pairs (P_VAL >= 1e-10 and Identity >= 0.8 and AlignmentLength >= 200), which is from section "Shared_COREs_wu-blast_OrthoFinder".
   - There are 11,863 shared orthologs for downstream analysis
   - ```